 - Encouraging and providing mentors to new minority missionaries from their ethnic background

-- Online cohort groups that equip leaders in specific areas of diversity development
+- Online cohort group training in diversity development

 - Drivingdiversity.org, a resource website with blog articles, videos, and other materials